KrishnaswamyLab/MAGIC/README.md

 2. MAGIC depends on a number of `python3` packages available on pypi and these dependencies are listed in `setup.py` All the dependencies will be automatically installed using the above commands

+3. After pulling updates to MAGIC from github, the package must be uninstalled and reinstalled:

+		$> sudo -H pip3 uninstall magic
+		$> sudo -H pip3 install .

 #### Usage

 ##### Command line